-At Holy Trinity Lutheran College, we understand that it is the junior years of education that form the foundation to a child’s learning abilities and future potential.
+At Holy Trinity Lutheran College, the Junior School provides an excellent education for primary students.
+We understand that it is the primary years of education that form the foundation to a child’s learning abilities and future potential.
 Recognising that students are individuals with different approaches to learning, our teachers take a student-centred approach to nurture each student’s God-given abilities for a life of faith and service, through their intellectual, spiritual, physical, emotional and social growth.

 Technology is taught both explicitly and integrated into most areas of learning.
 Students are encouraged to think critically, use initiative, accept responsibility and grow in self-confidence.
 Through relevant and meaningful learning opportunities, collaborative work skills are developed and the effort of each child is applauded.